Switchful Logo

 Equipment and installation

-To save money, consider using your own gear or use Astound’s free self-setup option, which is available in most areas.
-But you'll pay around $10 to activate your service.
-Even if you’re not tech savvy, this provider’s detailed online instructions and videos make it easy.
+To save money on equipment fees, you can use own gear or use Astound’s free self-setup option, which is available in most areas.
+Using DIY install, you'll pay just $10 to activate your service.
+Astound Broadband even offers detailed online instructions and videos to make it easy to DIY install.
 If you do want professional help or your home isn’t already properly wired, professional installation starts around $80, which is about average.

 As an Amazon Associate, Switchful.com may earn commissions from qualifying purchases.